pantrypoints/sp/content/en/material/ufo.md

 Descartes calls this organic chi as "animal spirits" which are detected by the heart, as feelings, and are then normally sent to the brain.

-Physical instruments and detectors only detect up to the Electromagentic Force (Radiant Layer) and so cannot detect aethereal chi, which is only detectable by the aethereal soul or mind through the heart chakra.
+Physical instruments and detectors only detect up to the Electromagnetic Force (Radiant Layer) and so cannot detect aethereal chi, which is only detectable by the aethereal soul or mind through the heart chakra.

-The problem is that modern humans have become heartless (as to allow the World Wars, atomic bomb on Japan, Gaza Genocide, etc) and so the knowledge of chi and the aether has died out.
-Ask any physicist about making the feelings of the heart a basis for Physics and he will think of you as a crackpot.
+The problem is that modern humans have become heartless as to allow colonialism, capitalism, communism, the World Wars, atomic bombs on Japan, the Gaza Genocide, etc.

+And so the knowledge of chi and the aether has died out in this heartless environment.
+Ask any physicist about making the feelings of the heart as the basis for Physics and he will think of you as a crackpot.
+But this is exactly what advanced alien races like the Essassani and Sirians do, and so they are able to explore the universe, while heartless humans stay stuck on Earth.

 Levitators harness chi for levitation by diverting the chi away from its normal course towards the brain.
 - Instead, they route it to wherever their soul wants.